 Dharamshala is actually the town below the smaller village where the Dalai Lama built his temple - that town is called Macleod Ganj, after the Scot who settled it.
 It is a cluster of streets and buildings paved with stones and concrete, propped up with bamboo poles, lined with prayer wheels, leaping with monkeys, the narrow streets teeming with vendors selling singing bowls and prayer beads and pashminas and snacks.
 Monks mingle comfortably with locals - many, many of the residents are Tibetan, so there's a great sense of a Tibetan community there.
 Here's why:

 In Tibet, a traditional Tibetan education is forbidden by the occupying Chinese government.
 This is a very unique education - not only are students schooled in Tibetan Buddhism, but in calligraphy, dance, musical instruments, debate - it's a very intellectual society, and its traditions have survived for thousands of years.
 So - many Tibetan parents choose to bring their children to Dharamshala to go to the Tibetan Children's Villages, schools run and funded by the Dalai Lama.
 These are boarding schools - students arriving there can expect to be fed, housed, clothed, and educated.
-Getting there is an Olympian feat - since borders can't be crossed without question in a vehicle, parents walk their children across Tibet, through Nepal, over the Himalayas and down into Dharamshala.
+Getting there is an Olympian feat - since borders can't be crossed without question in a vehicle, parents walk their children across Tibet, over the Himalayas and down into Dharamshala.
 There they give their children into the school's care - and then many of the parents have to turn around and walk home, needing to return to their land and property.
 Many of the children are very, very young when they make this journey - it's heartbreaking for everyone, children and parents alike are devastated at having to be separated.
 Clearly Tibetans value their beliefs and education so highly that the physical risk and the heartbreak are worth the end result - a Tibetan who understands what it means to be Tibetan.
 Under the current occupation of Tibet, this education wouldn't be possible - it wouldn't be allowed.

-I'm a little spoiled - in the US I have the best crew on the planet, people who I consider to be family and would trust with anything, any time.
+In the US I have the best crew on the planet, people who I consider to be family and would trust with anything, any time.
 None of us could bring crew for this project, so we all pitched in and helped each other, lugging gear and hanging duvetyne.
 Along with my stills, the conversation was being videotaped and our unparalleled director Peggy Callahan had put together a brilliant team in charge of motion - DP Jason Ezukian, lighting director Zack Savitz and sound guru Juan Cammarano.
 Zack picked up two grips in Delhi, Sibi Veliath and Satbir Singh - these guys were so amazing, just salt of the earth talented and hard working men.
 Together we all transformed a monastery dining hall into a studio set, with brilliant, funny, hyper-talented Peggy spearheading the project.
 You can see images from the project here.

 We settled in to our hotel, Zambala House, met the local monkeys and spiders (both big, brown and furry), had dinner at Chonor House (where Richard Gere stays, very humble yet lush with Tibetan antiques and textiles), and prepared ourselves to meet the great men.